humanestandards/home/src/pages/index.md

           *The Humane Standards are Fair-Play Kits for Ethical Self-Reflection, Sentience, and Self-Autonomy.
-They are inclusive to All ethnicities, social states, ideologies, beliefs, and any other characteristics we may have, and help us Be Sensible Humans - Together.*
+They are inclusive to All ethnicities, social states, ideologies, beliefs, and any other characteristics we may have, and help us Be Sensible Today.*
         actions: []
         image: /images/Woman_Window_Device.png
         image_alt: Feature 2 placeholder image